stfxn-303/Tralalero-Packer-Sniffer/README.md

 # 🧠 Author

 Stefano
-Inspired by old-school Windows nostalgia and modern network security tools.
+Inspired by old-school Windows nostalgia and modern network security tools and italian brainrot memes to create a lighthearted fun project